°®ÎŰ´«Ă˝

 The more specific you are with your niche, the more you’ll stand out.
 Just make sure you stay true to yourself and focus on what it is you’re passionate about.

-5. Start your promotion strategy
+5. Define your personal brand and start your promotion strategy

 Start your promotion strategy

 It’s common not to get any hits.
-It’s also not unusual to have top search results that don’t align with you or your personal brand.
+It’s also not unusual to have top search results that don’t align with you or your brand.
 But what if you’re concerned that what’s showing up on social media and other platforms could keep employers from hiring you?
 In that case, it’s wise to consider hiring a reputation manager who can work with you to clean up your online presence.

-After you’ve vetted your online profile, it’s time to start the promotion phase of your personal branding strategy.
+After you’ve vetted your online profile, it’s time to start the promotion phase of your branding strategy.

-There are many ways to start promoting your personal brand online, including completing a LinkedIn profile and creating a personal website.
+There are many ways to start promoting your brand online, including completing a LinkedIn profile and creating a personal website.
 Another option may include making your social media channels, like your Instagram account, more professional.
 Here are some great examples of personal brand websites that make an impact.

 As you develop your online presence, consider your brand voice.
 Make sure it and other branding elements are consistent across all channels, including social media, networking platforms like LinkedIn and your website.
 This not only burnishes your credibility, it focuses your own awareness on who you are and what you want.

 No matter your career goals, having a personal brand can elevate your online presence to help you stand out.
-Furthermore, personal branding allows you to sell your story to your audience (letting you control the narrative) and can even give you the chance to make a name for yourself in your chosen industry.
+Furthermore, branding allows you to sell your story to your audience (letting you control the narrative) and can even give you the chance to make a name for yourself in your chosen industry.

 In other words, go ahead and tell the world what you're all about!